IMF sidesteps clash with U.S. over funding, delays shareholding changes to 2023

 The IMF’s steering committee endorsed the decision, which calls for completion of a package to ensure that the fund maintains its lending resources.

-The IMF’s $250 billion crisis fund, the New Arrangements to Borrow created a decade ago, was due to expire in 2022.
+The IMF’s $250 billion crisis fund, the New Arrangements to Borrow, first launched in 1998 and massively increased during the financial crisis a decade later, was due to expire in 2022.
 Bilateral lending arrangements, totaling about $440 billion, were due to expire at the end of 2019.

+The agreement struck on Friday will extend the IMF’s current bilateral arrangements until the end of 2020, providing time for governments to approve a longer-term renewal of these as well as the crisis fund.

 The move by the IMF will “preserve its role at the center of the global financial safety net,” Lesetja Kganyago, IMFC chairman and Reserve Bank of South Africa governor, said in a statement.

-“The IMFC will continue to work to ensure that the IMF has sufficient resources and that its governance appropriately reflects developments in the global economy and its membership.”
+“The IMFC will continue to work to ensure that the IMF has sufficient resources and that its governance appropriately reflects developments in the global economy and its membership,” Kganyago said.

+But the deal puts off a reckoning over how the growing influence in the global economy of China, Brazil and India will be reflected in the governance of the IMF.

+The IMF’s bylaws drafted at the end of World War Two require the Fund to be headquartered in the world’s largest economy - which may require a shift in coming decades based on forecasts that China’s GDP will eventually exceed that of the United States.

-IMF members last altered quotas in 2010, agreeing to increase China’s and other emerging markets’ voting power, but the changes were not implemented until 2016, in part due to approval delays by the U.S. Congress.
+IMF members last altered quotas in 2010, agreeing to increase China’s and other emerging markets’ voting power and shrinking that of European countries.
+But the changes were not implemented until 2016, in part due to approval delays by the U.S. Congress.

 Reporting by David Lawder and Heather Timmons; Editing by Paul Simao and Andrea Ricci